THE LOST ART OF LETTER WRITING

 When you feel ready to talk on the phone, you can set up a SECURUS phone account, and add funds to your phone number’s account (not an inmate debit account), paying only for their calls to your phone.

 Overwhelmed?
+Good!
 We wanted to give you everything you need here.

-But just writing your first letter—this is often the hardest bump for people to get over.
+But for now just sending off your first letter—this is often the hardest bump for people to get over.
 If you can do that, you’ve begun.

 ACTION STEPS THIS MONTH

-• SEND A PHOTO OF YOURSELF!
-Not printed from your home printer, but it has to be a real “developed” photo.
-You have to write your friend’s last name and DOC number on the back.
-Tell them why you chose this photo.
+SEND A PHOTO OF YOURSELF!
+Tell why you chose this photo.
 Maybe a family photo, or with your dog, or at your favorite lake.
-This is a window you’re opening in their cell.
+This is a window you’re opening to your life.